viamrobotics/docs/docs/tutorials/how-to-make-an-led-blink-with-a-raspberry-pi-and-python.md

 Next, paste that boilerplate code into your <file>blink.py</file> file in VS Code, and save your file.

 {{% alert title="Tip" color="tip" %}}
-Your payload and address information will be different in your example, make sure that if you copy this code snippet, you copy and paste your credentials here.
+Your payload and address information will differ from the example.
+Ensure that if you copy this code snippet, that you also copy and paste your credentials here.
 {{% /alert %}}

 You can now run the code.
 Doing so will ensure that the Python SDK is properly installed, that the viam-server instance on your robot is alive, and that the computer running the program is able to connect to that instance.

 You can run your code by typing the following into the terminal: